sankichi92/LiveLog/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/sankichi92/LiveLog.
-Please check out the [Contributing to LiveLog](https://github.com/sankichi92/LiveLog/blob/master/CONTRIBUTING.md) for guidelines about how to proceed.

-Everyone interacting in the LiveLog project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sankichi92/LiveLog/blob/master/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/sankichi92/LiveLog/blob/master/CODE_OF_CONDUCT.md).